 The cinematography of this spy flick is fantastic.
 The director managed to give the film a fluid look and made each scene seem important.
 My eyes were literally glued to the screen from beginning to end.
 I also loved how he emphasised the team aspect by adding wide-angled frames that were reminiscent of the first M:I.

 The stunt and combat scenes have been incredibly good, Tom Cruise’s Stunt from Burj Khalifa was not only insane but looked gorgeous.
 The effects were mostly good, the chase scene in Dubai during a sandstorm did look incredible, but the bombing of the Kremlin wasn’t really convincing.
 It actually looked like Cruise was running in front of a green screen.

-Verdict: Mission: Impossible - Ghost Protocol is beautiful looking blockbuster with a great story and real characters.
-Personally I found it to be a little weaker than Mission: Impossible-3 due to the villain, but I still enjoyed it very much.
+Verdict: Mission: Impossible - Ghost Protocol is a beautiful-looking blockbuster with a great story and real characters.
+Personally, I found it to be a little weaker than Mission: Impossible-3 due to the villain, but I still enjoyed it very much.
 I give it M:I - Ghost Protocol an 8.5 out of 10.

 If you are interested in further Mission: Impossible reviews, scroll down for my reviews of M:I, M:I-2 & M:I-iii.